MatSim91/Milestone-Project-2-Memory-Game/README.md

 - Memory game timer - The timer starts as soon as the user interacts and opens the first two cards.

-- Interactive Modal pop-up - When game is fisished with "Play again" button.
+- Interactive Modal pop-up - When game is finished the pop up appears with the game stats and with the "Play again" button.

 - Stars score rating - Based on the number of moves that were performed by player.
 If moves are less than eight the player gets three stars.
 If moves are beetween nine and thirteen player gets two stars.
 Anything above forteen moves player gets one star.